OftheGravey/End-to-End-Data-Engineering-Project/README.md

 This producer is designed to insert and update junk data into the databases.
 This is used for system testing, to make sure data changes are being captured correctly.

 ## Data Processing
-After the data changes have landed into the staging.db (a DuckDB file) they are then processed into a Dimensional model using DBT. \
+After the data changes have landed into landing_db they are then processed into a Dimensional model using DBT. \
 The data modeling is done using Kimball's Dimensional modeling.
 ### Enterprise Data Warehouse Bus Matrix
 | Business Processes  | Grain                                 | Metrics       | Date | Books | Carrier Services | Customers | Orders | Shipments |